From the Seald application

 Once a Message is protected with Seald, the decryption of this document by a user who does not have the Seald solution is done as follows:

-- The file in the proprietary "Seald" format is presented under the extension ".shtml", so it will be directly opened in the user's browser if Seald is not installed.
-If this is not the case, a manual decryption page is availablehere (opens new window);
+- The file in the proprietary "Seald" format is presented under the extension ".seald", to decrypt the file, users without Seald need to use the decryption page available here (opens new window);

 - The user will be invited to click on a button, thus retrieving the cryptographic primitives allowing to decrypt the message from our web servers.
 The MessageID and the encrypted form of the Message are injected into the context of the decryption page opened in the browser;